verbb/wishlist/docs/template-guides/managing-items.md

 ```

 ## Item Options
 You can also store additional, arbitrary content alongside a Wishlist item in the form of item options.
-This content won't be visisble to users, unless you decide to output it.
+This content won't be visible to users, unless you decide to output it.
 It will be visible in the control panel, when editing an item.

  ```twig
 {% for entry in craft.entries.section('news').all() %}